spaceysun/RepData_PeerAssessment2/Assignment_2.md

 ## 3. Results

+Based on weather data from 1950 to 2011 in the USA, tornadoes caused the most casualties among all extreme weather events.
+On the other hand, flood was the most economically destructive weather event, registering an approximately 150 billion US dollars worth of damage in the same period.

 ## 4. Additional Thoughts

 In this short study, **read.csv** is way too much slower than **fread**.
 In order to save more time, first do a subset of first few lines of data to identify meaningless columns; then apply *select* in **fread**.

-Multiple *for* loops being applied to a large dataset can take way too much time.
-Replace most *for* loops with subsetting can save a lot of time.
+Multiple **for** loops being applied to a large dataset can take way too much time.
+Replace most **for** loops with subsetting can save a lot of time.

+Applying an extra **index** number to each line of data can be useful to reveal differences between two large datasets, along with the **setdiff** command.